 Below is a full timeline of the project so far:

 Feb.
 2014: I lost everything in an apartment fire because the boiler blew up.
-The next day I went out looking for new clothes.
-I also made sure to buy two other important items: a Tarot deck and a Magic Wand.
+In the following days, I went out and bought two important items: a Tarot deck and a Magic Wand.
 I did‘t realize it that day, but the seed for a new idea was planted.

 Spring 2017: This idea first revealed itself to me in a dream in 2017.
 Back then I wasn’t able to work on it, but I filed it away for later.
 I knew that there would be enough sex toys to make the idea work, but if you asked me to name any brands, I would have only been able to list about three or four.